-At the end of the school year, it generated a report that recommended principles for carbon offset purchases for 2020 and in the near future and also urged the College to reduce its dependency on offsets.
+At the end of the school year, CEAC generated a report that recommended principles for carbon offset purchases for 2020 and in the near future and also urged the College to reduce its dependency on offsets.

 “Offsets are a short-term solution to our carbon pollution problem.
 The only question is how short-term.
 As it develops its offsets portfolio, we urge the College to explicitly factor offsets into its long-term strategic planning, and to maintain an ongoing public dialogue about the time horizon of its offset investments.
 In the meantime, we should be on guard for any signs of moral licensing, especially when it comes to decisions with long-term implications for campus energy use.”
-(CEAC report)

-From the CEAC Report:
+I. Recommendations from the CEAC Report:

 Our recommendation: The college’s stated commitment requires the purchase of carbon offsets, at least in the short term, to meet our goal of achieving carbon neutrality by 2020.
 Carbon offsets have the potential to generate meaningful reductions in the college’s carbon footprint without compromising its commitment to directly reducing emissions.
 The following recommendations are specific ways to ensure that the college’s purchase of carbon offsets yields real emissions reductions and supports the college’s broader goals.
 These recommendations also reflect discussions of the Campus Environmental Advisory Committee (CEAC).